Vaesea/platformer-base/README.md

 ### Main
-This is where the base of this base will be made, just including a few things like coins, bonus blocks and obviously, the player.
+This is where the base of this base will be made, just including a few things like coins and obviously, the player.

 ### STM1 (Doesn't Exist Yet)
 STM1 = SuperTux Milestone 1